ArrowDevAI/meetUp/README.md

 Given the user has expanded an event's details

-When the user clicks on the event's collapse button
+When the user clicks on the event's "Hide Details" button

 Then the event details should be hidden